What Are Porcelain Veneers and How They’re Made

 Cons:

-- You may experience heightended sensitivity to hot and cold in the tooth as some of your protective enamel will have been removed.
+- You may experience heightened sensitivity to hot and cold in the tooth, as some of your protective enamel will have been removed.

 The process of getting veneers done is fast and easy.
 Your whole treatment may be complete in just three visits:

-1. A consult, were you discuss your options with the dentist, they examine your teeth and write up a treatment plan.
+- A consultation is where you discuss your options with the dentist; they examine your teeth and write up a treatment plan.

-2. An appointment to prepare the teeth being veneered, by shaping them and removing about half a millimetre from the front, taking impressions of your mouth to send to the lab and fitting temporary veneers.
-It usually only takes labs about 2-3 weeks to complete the work and send them back.
+- An appointment to prepare the teeth being veneered by shaping them and removing about half a millimetre from the front, taking impressions of your mouth to send to the lab and fitting temporary veneers.
+It usually only takes labs about 2-3 weeks to complete the work and send it back.

 Platinum foil is pressed onto the model of your prepped tooth, porcelain is then built onto this shell and fired in a special ceramics furnace until the desired shape, size and colour is attained.
 It’s then stained and glazed, and the foil removed from the back.